 The Easy Availability of Drugs and Alcohol Thwarts Sobriety

-Alcohol and drugs are frequently used in LGBT sex to stimulate a sense of euphoria.
+Alcohol and drugs are frequently used in LGBTQ sex to stimulate a sense of euphoria.
 This thwarts our ability to seek recovery and stay sober.
 In fact, some gay men view sobriety as a damper on their relationships or social lives.
 This increases the rate of relapse.

 One ex-boyfriend of mine had checked into many halfway houses in an effort to get sober because each time he went back, he was offered opportunities to use again.
 This is a common fate of non-straight men, who love to share methamphetamines.
 More than once, I’ve seen friends overdose fatally at a party in the presence of lovers and friends.